MojoJolo/balbinwatches/_posts/2024-04-04-silhouette-series-personal-watch.markdown

 Inspired by the distinct design of Ming Watches, I experimented to see if it would complement my own design.
 The initial results looked promising, and I ended up creating this watch.
 It has become my personal timepiece, which I use daily.
 The obvious hour markers, along with the lume around the dial and hands, make it highly legible and perfect for daily wear.

-### About the Silhouette Series
-The Silhouette Series is the first bespoke style of Balbin Watches.
-The style features a black outline ‘silhouette’ at the back of a sapphire crystal, serving as its signature design.
-The dial will showcase a minimalist pattern to establish contrast with the crystal.
-In specific lighting and angles, the shadow from the crystal will be visible on the dial, creating a unique visual effect.

 ### Specifications
 - Case: Stainless steel with screw down crown
 - Case Size: 36mm